FloSewn/tmesh/README.md

 ## Benchmarks
 <img src="doc/images/qtree.png" alt="tMesh-Grid" width="500"/>

 **TMesh** uses an adaptive quadtree structure to store vertices, edges and triangles in an accessible way.
-This allows us to find any existing object in the meshing process with an average complexity of N log.
+This allows to find any existing object in the meshing process with an average complexity of N log.
 The quadtree is refined and coarsened automatically as objects are inserted or removed from the structure.

 For profiling of a test-binary: